All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 manifested in the Farnesina.
 Goethe

 In the main hall on the first floor Peruzzi showed his mastery of perspective laws by painting a series of fake balconies over the City of Rome and the surrounding countryside.
 The decoration was completed by portraits of the twelve Olympian gods and by fifteen episodes from the Metamorphoses by Ovid.
-The Forge of Vulcan was painted on the mantelpiece.
+The Forge of Vulcan was painted on the mantelpiece (the same subject can be seen at Valmontone).

 Myths from the Metamorphoses: (above - Sala del Fregio) Actaeon; (below-left - Sala delle Prospettive) Deucalion and Pyrrha; (below-right - Sala del Fregio) Apollo and Marsyas

 The episodes narrated by Ovid in the Metamorphoses are often dramatic and even gruesome, but Peruzzi and the other painters depicted them in such a way that these aspects are forgotten owing to the beauty of the subjects.
-You may wish to see a page with images of other frescoes and more information about the Metamorphoses in ancient and modern art and the meaning of some of the paintings shown in this page.
+You may wish to see a page with images of other frescoes from la Farnesina and more information about the Metamorphoses in ancient and modern art. shown in this page.

-(left) Sala dell'Oroscopo: Mercury with Scorpio and Mars with Libra; (right) Bedroom of Agostino Chigi - Alexander the Great and Roxana by il Sodoma
+(left) Sala dell'Oroscopo: Mercury with Scorpio and Mars with Libra; (right) Bedroom of Agostino Chigi - Alexander the Great and Roxana, daughter of Darius III by il Sodoma

 At the time the villa was built the frescoes at Pompeii had not yet been uncovered, yet it was known that the Romans decorated their cubicula (small bedrooms) with paintings having an erotic content.
 Il Sodoma was commissioned to portray the first night of marriage of Alexander the Great and Roxana, his Persian bride.